Pulling back information geometry: Information geometric latent metric

 Bearing in mind that the metric is an approximation of the KL divergence between perturbations \eqref{eq:KL_approx_inner_product}, the energy is directly expressed as a sum of KL divergence terms along a discretized curve $\gamma$:

-A simple algorithm for computing shortest paths is to minimize Eq.~\ref{eq:our_energy_with_kl} with respect to the parameters of a curve $\gamma$.
+The proof can be found in the appendix, Prop. \ref{prop:FRenergydistance}.
+A simple algorithm for computing shortest paths is to minimize \eqref{eq:our_energy_with_kl} with respect to the parameters of the curve $\gamma$.
 Here we represent $\gamma$ as a cubic spline with fixed end-points.
-Then standard free-form optimization can be applied to minimize energy.
+Then standard free-form optimization can be applied to minimize this energy.